tcrump38/Bootstrap-Portfolio/README.md

 In this assignment I utilized bootstrap's grid system in designing a new portfolio.
 Not many issues here, it was much more streamlined than plain css.
+This allows prospective employers to view all my collective work and contact me.

 My portfolio has three pages,